Victor Frederick, Prince of Anhalt-Bernburg

 Victor Frederick of Anhalt-Bernburg (20 September 1700–18 May 1765), was a German prince of the House of Ascania.
 He was Reigning prince of the principality of Anhalt-Bernburg from 1721 to 1765.

 Life

 Victor Frederick was born on 20 September 1700 in Bernburg as the second (but eldest and only surviving) son of Karl Frederick, Prince of Anhalt-Bernburg, by his first wife Sophie Albertine, daughter of George Frederick, Count of Solms-Sonnenwalde.

 After the death of his father in 1721, Victor Frederick succeeded him in Anhalt-Bernburg.
 As a Rittmeister and Capitan of the Prussian army, he was made a knight of the Order of the Black Eagle in 1722.

 Victor Frederick showed a special interest for mining and metallurgy and often visited the mines in the Harz.

-He died on 18 May 1765 in Bernburg.
+He died on May 18, 1765 in Bernburg, leaving behind 7 children, including Frederick Albert, who succeeded him.
+Frederick Albert reigned until 1796.

 Marriages and issue

 In Dessau on 25 November 1724 Victor Frederick married Princess Louise of Anhalt-Dessau (b.
 Dessau, 21 August 1709 - d.
 Bernburg, 29 July 1732), daughter of Leopold I, Prince of Anhalt-Dessau.
 They had one daughter: